 Access Your Vermont State Portal

 The portal is a Vermont State Colleges System and university environment you now have access to as an admitted student.
+First, activate your portal account.
 Log in to your Vermont State Portal and be prepared with your username and password for future use.
 You are able to select ‘Admitted Students’ to log in to view items of interest, such as your financial aid.
 You will use the portal for more as you progress toward enrollment, such as to view your class schedule.

 Understand Cost of Attendance